rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ## Packaging

-There are some files it is recommended to include in your mod when you release it.
+There are some files that are recommended to include in your mod before you release it.

 ### README.txt

-The readme file should state:
+The README file should state:

 * What the mod does.
 * What the license is.
-* Current version of mod.
+* What dependencies there are.
 * How to install the mod.
-* What dependencies there are / what the user needs to install.
+* Current version of the mod.
-* Where to report problems/bugs or get help.
+* Optionally, the where to report problems or get help.

 ### description.txt